jonnor/hangdrum/README.md

 A single `State` datastructure holds all state.
 The program logic is expressed as a pure function of new Input and current State:
 `State next = calculateState(const Input inputs, const State current)`.
 Both Input and State are plain-old-data which can be safely serialized and de-serialized.
+The Hardware Abstraction Layer, which has real-life side-effects, consists of:
-Functions to read the current Input, and to "realize" a State form the Hardware Abstraction Layer.
+A function to read current Input, and a function to "realize" a State.

 This formulation allows us to: